-Absorption Spectra of Molecules in Liquid Environments.
-Vibrational Excitation and the Franck-Condon Principle

-Having learnt what determines the magnitude of absorption and emission of photons by molecules we now turn to the question of what factors affect the overall shape of an absorption or emission spectrum.
-An absorption spectrum describes the frequency or wavelength dependence of the probability that a molecule absorbs photons of the corresponding photon energy.
-Figure 1.9a and b shows schematic absorption spectra of two different molecules in liquid solution.
+1.4 Absorption Spectra of Molecules in Liquid Environments.
+Vibrational Excitation and the Franck-Condon Principle describes the frequency or wavelength dependence of the probability that a molecule absorbs photons of the corresponding photon energy.
+Figures 1.10a and b show schematic absorption spectra of two different molecules in liquid solution.
 The absorption spectra are composed of various peaks or absorption bands.
-The absorption band observed for the longest wavelength (lowest photon energy) corresponds to the absorption of photons having energies corresponding to transitions from the electronic ground state to the first possible electronically excited state, $S_0 \rightarrow S_1$.
+The absorption band observed for the longest wavelength (lowest photon energy), eq.
+1.1 corresponds to the absorption of photons having energies corresponding to transitions from the electronic ground state to the first possible electronically excited state, $S_0 \rightarrow S_1$ .
 The absorption band is not a narrow line, corresponding to an exact defined transition energy, because molecules in liquids are exposed to many different solvent environments.
-The different momentary solvent charge distributions and other environmental effects affect the electrons of the molecule and result in slight shifts in the S_0 and S_1 state energies.
-Other effects can also result in an additional line-broadening of the observed absorption bands.
+The different momentary solvent charge distributions and other environmental effects affect the electrons of the molecule and result in slight shifts in the S0 and S1 state energies.
+Other effects can also result in an additional line broadening of the observed absorption bands.